TL;DR: Free startup dilution calculator to understand the impact of dilution after ESOP and venture capital investments.

 - Now, since the ESOP top up is going to dilute you before the investment, you also gross up the top up the amount by 10%.
 So the dilution is not 3.33% but 3.67%

-Let’s look at the series-b math now.
+Let’s look at the series-b math now in the startup dilution calculator.
 All the math is the same as we have done before.
 You just dilute everyone by 25%.
 If you look at the ESOP total line you can see it adds up to 10%.

 Congrats, you have got through the dilution and ESOP math!
-It’s a lot to take in, but go through the model cell by cell and you can figure it out.
+It’s a lot to take in, but go through the startup dilution calculator cell by cell and you can figure it out.
 Yes, it’s boring but you need to learn.